 (You've been warned.)

-Let's work together to get you the recognition, freedom, and success you've been craving.
+Let's work together to get you the recognition, ease, and success you've been craving.